coordt/labtest/docs/reference/setting_up_your_project.rst

 Your project might not run within a Docker container in production.
 However, a Docker container provides a nice, isolated environment with little overhead for creating these temporary experiments.

-This topic is too broad to go into here, but the :ref:`Tutorial<tutorials/containerizing:containerizing>` demonstrates a very simple conversion.
+This topic is too broad to go into here because different technology stacks have different recommendations.
+We do have a page of :doc:`Docker container tips</reference/container_tips>` and the :ref:`Tutorial<tutorials/containerizing:containerizing>` demonstrates a very simple conversion.
 You'll know you are ready when you can run something like:

 .. code-block:: console